 The 10-second takeaway

-Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Wal-Mart's revenues will grow 5.5% and EPS will improve 7.3%.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Wal-Mart's revenues will expand 3.4% and EPS will grow 5.5%.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.